skywardmc/adrenaline/docs/index.md

 ### No QOL Mods!
 Many other performance modpacks tend to bundle quality of life mods in them, even when they say its a performance modpack.
 This is different.
 I will **always** stay true to it's purpose and **only** include optimization mods.
 No zoom mods, none of that.
 That's why I call it a base layer, you can add those extra QOL mods yourself after you install it.

+If you do want quality of life mods, try out my other project called [Additive](https://modrinth.com/modpack/additive).
+It's built off Adrenaline for **great** performance, while having all the nice features from Optifine like capes and shaders.

 ### Very Quick Updates!
 I try to update to newer Minecraft versions as **fast as possible**.
 The Modrinth page explains how the versioning works, so go onto there and read if you want to.